William James Whipper: Military service

-Whipper volunteered for the United States Army during the Civil War, serving from 1864 to November 1865 as a member of the 31st Colored Troops.
+Whipper volunteered for the United States Army during the Civil War, serving from 1864 to November 1865 as a member of the Colored Troops.
 During his military service he was court-martialed once for gambling and once for insulting a white lieutenant.

 Career

 During his career as a trial lawyer, he once served as a co-counsel to Jonathan Jasper Wright, who later went on to become the first black judge of the Supreme Court of South Carolina.

 Whipper was elected as a delegate to the state constitutional convention in 1868 where he gave a speech in support of allowing women to vote but the delegates kept on interrupting him and his speech was decided in negative.
 With Robert Elliott and Macon B. Allen, Whipper formed the nation's first known African American law firm, Whipper, Elliott, and Allen.

-He and John L. Mitchell represented barber George Brownfield who was convicted of murder by an all white jury in Georgetoen, South Carolina.
+He and John L. Mitchell represented barber George Brownfield who was convicted of murder by an all white jury in Georgetown, South Carolina.

 He was sworn in as a member of the South Carolina House of Representatives in 1875.